IgorTodorovskiIBM/blog/_posts/2026-04-06-z-vector-search.md

 Everything runs locally on z/OS.
 No external API calls, no cloud dependencies, no data leaving the LPAR.
 For the air-gapped environments common in finance and healthcare, that's not a nice-to-have — it's a hard requirement.

 The entire stack is pure C++17 with vendored SQLite and sqlite-vec, linked against llama.cpp.
 No Python runtime, no Java, no external dependencies beyond what `zopen` provides.

+## Bonus Round: Making llama.cpp Faster on z/OS

+Once z-vector-search was working end-to-end, one thing was painfully obvious: it was slow.
+Not broken — just slow.
+Embedding a single chunk took longer than it had any right to.

+A bit of profiling pointed at the obvious culprits: the quantized matrix-vector multiplies that dominate every forward pass, and the elementwise float helpers (`ggml_vec_add_f32`, `ggml_vec_mul_f32`, and friends) that get called millions of times per query.
+On x86, llama.cpp vectorizes all of this with AVX2/AVX-512 intrinsics.
+On ARM, it uses NEON.
+On z/OS? **Nothing.** The s390x backend was running scalar code through the entire hot path.

+This was a great opportunity for some IBM Z SIMD work.
+IBM Z processors from z13 onwards include the **Vector Facility for z/Architecture (VXE)** — a 128-bit SIMD instruction set conceptually similar to SSE/AVX or NEON — and the IBM C/C++ compiler exposes it via vector intrinsics.

+To accelerate this work, I leaned heavily on **[IBM Bob](https://bob.ibm.com/)** — IBM's internal AI assistant — to help me navigate VXE intrinsics, generate first-pass implementations of the s390x vectorized routines, and cross-check the bit-level details of llama.cpp's quantized formats.
+Pair-programming with Bob turned what would have been weeks of intrinsic spelunking into a much shorter loop of "draft → verify → tune."

+The result was a set of new s390x implementations:

+- **Vector helpers** — `ggml_vec_add_f32`, `ggml_vec_sub_f32`, `ggml_vec_mul_f32`, `ggml_vec_scale_f32`, `ggml_vec_mad_f32`, and the FP16 variants — now process 8 floats per loop iteration using `vec_xl`/`vec_add`/`vec_xst`.
+- **Q4_K × Q8_K matrix-vector multiply** — a brand new `ggml-cpu/arch/s390/repack.cpp` implementing `ggml_gemv_q4_K_8x4_q8_K` with VXE intrinsics.
+The core trick is using `vec_mule`/`vec_mulo` (multiply even/odd lanes) to widen int8 → int16 cleanly, then a second pair to horizontally reduce into int32 — the whole sequence retires in a handful of cycles on z15.
+- **Q8_K row quantization** — a vectorized `quantize_row_q8_K` that uses `__builtin_s390_vfisb` to round-and-convert in a single instruction.
+- **CMake plumbing** — a new `OS390` branch in `ggml/src/ggml-cpu/CMakeLists.txt` that turns on `-fzvector -m64 -march=z15` and pulls in the s390x sources.
+- **Optional MASS/MASSV linkage** — IBM's hand-tuned vector math library, gated behind `-DGGML_USE_MASSV=ON`, for faster transcendentals like `exp` and `log`.

+Roughly 900 lines of new code across five files.
+Forward passes on a z15 LPAR feel noticeably snappier as a result, and the `--metrics` numbers above reflect the post-vectorization world.
+I plan to clean these patches up and submit them upstream so every z/OS llama.cpp user benefits.

 ## What's Next